KillaShank/heisenberg-official/README.md

 <h1 align="center"> ❄️ Welcome </h1>

 * I am [Vineet Kumar](https://www.linkedin.com/in/-vineet/) :blush: .
-Currently I am a third year student from VIT Vellore in Computer Science with specialization in Information Security :satellite:
+A third-year student of Vellore Institute Of Technology in Computer Science with specialization in Information Security :satellite:

 * I am a Microsoft Student Partner and Projects Head at TAG-CLUB VIT Vellore :sparkles:.